ImTheDoctor/online_courses-Frontend/README.md

 ```

 - All data is stored in react saga (See in `redux` folder)
-- All UI components is written in css modules and scss(Sass)
+- All UI components are written in css modules and scss(Sass)

 ## Contacts